-This epic 19-day self-drive itinerary includes the best of the North and the South islands.
-Pack those hiking boots as this trip includes two three-day treks: the coastal Queen Charlotte Track, and the Routeburn Track, which includes two national parks.
-You'll also go wildlife spotting on a boat cruise, visit Hobbiton, and connect with Maori culture and geothermal wonders in Rotorua.
+This epic 19-day self-drive itinerary is perfect for avid hikers looking to experience the best of the North and the South islands.
+Pack your best walking boots as this trip includes two three-day treks: the coastal Queen Charlotte Track, and the Routeburn Track, which crosses two national parks.
+You'll also go wildlife spotting on a boat cruise, visit Hobbiton, and connect with Maori culture in Rotorua.
 If that's not enough, you'll also hike the Tongariro Alpine Crossing and explore the natural beauty of Wanaka.

 Highlights